Written by Telana Simpson

 Other people’s emotions

 A key part of developing our emotional intelligence, is to be OK with other people’s emotions – with them having them and with them expressing them.
-When we can just allow the person to express themselves, and we go beyond listening to really hearing what they are saying, even asking what is behind their emotional expression, we will gain valuable information.
+When we can just allow the person to express themselves, and we go beyond hearing to really listening to what they are saying, even asking what is behind their emotional expression, we will gain valuable information.
 And that information will help us to not only resolve the issue, but also to build the relationship through the uncomfortable and difficult moment of confrontation or conflict.

 Our own emotions